-During the whole expedition a film was made to make science available to everyone, immersing the audience in our daily lives as we lived and worked together on a 60-foot houseboat, where three languages were spoken (Portuguese, English, and Spanish).
+We filmed our five-month expedition so that science could be made available to everyone, immersing the audience in our daily lives as we lived and worked together on a 60-foot houseboat, where we spoke Portuguese, English and Spanish.

-This film explored the Amazon forest shedding preconceived notions of science and wrapping scientists in the awe of the daily discovery.
+By filming in the the Amazon forest, we worked to shed preconceived notions about biological science and invite the audience to explore with us the awe of the daily wildlife discovery.
 Our main research goal was to uncover the mystery surrounding the existence of an elusive “flying” saki monkey that had not been seen alive for over 80 years.
-This film is a rainforest detective story with a happy ending.
+The film follows a rainforest detective story to find this missing monkey.

-Houseboat Amazon was the name of the expedition organized to study these saki monkeys involving an international team of wildlife professionals, students and scientists from Brazil, US, Colombia, and Mexico.
-From January to May 2017, a Brazilian captain, his crew and rural guides joined us in this journey along three tributaries of the Upper Juruá River.
+Dr. Laura K. Marsh, our project leader, named our expedition Houseboat Amazon and organized an international team of wildlife professionals, students and scientists from Brazil, the United States, Columbia and Mexico.
+From January to May 2017, a Brazilian captain, his crew and rural guides joined us on the journey along three tributaries of the Upper Juruá River.

-Join us in hand-carved canoes as we glide through flooded forest -- and pull up your rubber boots to follow us through the challenging terrain of rainforest.
-We not only saw amazing creatures and recorded new species, but we worked with the local communities to discover what they eat and how they live.
+Join us in hand-carved canoes as we glide through flooded forest—and pull up your rubber boots to follow us through the challenging terrain of the rainforest.
+We will show you amazing creatures, record new species, and show you the work we did with with local people to discover the forest foods they eat and how they live in remote rainforest communities.

-En route, we discussed the need for eco-literacy in countries like the US and how urban actions impact people in small rainforest communities that seem remote and disconnected.
-This kind of film became a powerful tool for engaging an audience for whom real rainforest exploration is a complete mystery.
+En route, we will discuss the need for eco-literacy in countries like the United States and how urban actions impact people in small rainforest communities that seem remote and disconnected from us.
+This film is intended to be a powerful tool for engaging an audience for whom real rainforest exploration is a complete mystery.

 Become the wild in the wilderness.
 Join us to find your heart in the jungle.